ELMEHDIEttaki/RealTimeMarketDataPipeline/README.md

 # **MarketDataStreamPipeline**

 ## **Overview**
-**MarketDataStreamPipeline** is a scalable, real-time data pipeline designed to process and visualize market data from the TwelveData API.
+**MarketDataStreamPipeline** is a scalable, real-time data pipeline designed to process and visualize market data from the TwelveData's websocket API.
 This architecture integrates multiple powerful components:
 - **Apache Kafka** for reliable message brokering
 - **Apache Spark** for data processing
 - **Cassandra** for distributed storage